+Best example is the American FED.
 But America is not unique in this economic plunder, as private international banking interests have long sought to collude with governments in an eﬀort to gain the privilege of controlling the issuance of the nation’s currency.
 Historically, this hybrid system of governments and the international banking cartel has followed a predictable pattern that eventually leads to a devaluation of the nation’s currency system.
 These government-banking alliances, known as central banks, ultimately lead to the destruction of the underlying nation’s wealth — leading to the bankruptcy of the nation itself.

 Commodity money is similar to an immense tree, solidly rooted in the ground of day-to-day voluntary economic choices.
 It is an organic and natural part of the economic ecosystem.
 Historically, societies around the world frequently found gold and silver to be the most suitable commodities to serve as money.
 Why?
 First, people value gold and silver whether they are used as a medium of exchange or not.
 Second, those metals have the natural advantages of being durable, divisible and portable.
 Third, it is easy to standardize the quality of each unit.